 These days, “gaming” is a broad term, referring to a wide range of digital and electronic pastimes.
 Developers are constantly seeking new storytelling methods and platforms, and the platforms themselves are evolving, too.

-Which means that investors looking for gaming stocks to invest in have got their work cut out for them.
-Here are some gaming types and some gaming company stocks investors may want to look into.
+This means that investors looking for gaming stocks to invest in have got their work cut out for them.
+Here are some gaming types and gaming company stocks that investors may want to consider researching.

 Platform or Console Gaming

-Mobile gaming, which includes programs for both smartphones and tablets, is currently the largest segment of the gaming market, accounting for $68.5 billion in consumer spending (of which $54.9 billion comes from smartphone games).
+Mobile gaming, which includes programs for both smartphones and tablets, is currently the largest segment of the gaming market.
+It’s estimated to account for $92.2 billion in consumer spending, which is 50% of the global market, according to Newzoo.

 Along with playing video games themselves, an increasing number of gamers and enthusiasts have become spectators as well.
-There is a large audience for professional, competitive video gaming known as esports, a global economy which will, according to Newzoo, top $1 billion by the end of this year.
+There is a large audience for professional, competitive video gaming known as esports, a global economy which, according to Newzoo, was poised to generate nearly $1.38 billion in revenue globally by the end of 2022.

 Game development companies might sell exclusive rights to their in-house esports teams, as did Activision Blizzard with its Overwatch and League of Legends leagues.
 Large third-party advertisers, like Coca-Cola and Comcast, also sponsor both events and professional gaming teams.